Beef tips with mushrooms and thyme. Slow cooked in broth and red wine. Simple. Classic. Crockpot Beef Tips with Wine and Thyme.

 I am not much of a soup or stew kinda girl.
 Just check out my paltry Soups recipe index and you’ll see. …Embarrassing, I get it.
 But I do think I should change that.
-Because when I do make a heavenly dish like this comforting, gravy-licious beef, I am always so happy I did.
+Because when I do make a heavenly Crockpot Beef Tips with Wine and Thyme dish like this comforting, gravy-licious beef, I am always so happy I did.

-- 3 T + 2 t extra virgin olive oil, divided
+- 3 Tbsp + 2 t extra virgin olive oil divided

 - 8 oz sliced white button mushrooms